star-lance/nvim-hoverfloat/README.md

 ## Requirements

-- Neovim 0.8+ with LSP support
+- Neovim 0.8+ with LSP support (I use Mason to manage my LSPs)
-- Go 1.21+ (for building)
+- Go 1.21+
-- Terminal emulator - kitty (default), or any terminal that supports spawning windows
+- Terminal emulator - kitty is default, but config settings are coming
-- LSP servers - Any LSP server configured in Neovim
+- LSP server - Must assosciate filetypes with the LSP you want to communicate with the plugin window

 ## Usage

 ### Basic Usage

-Once installed, the plugin automatically shows context information as you move your cursor:
+Once installed, the floating window automatically shows context information as you move your cursor over different tokens.
+NVIM commands:

 ```vim
 :ContextWindow toggle    " Toggle the context window